CSchnelle/Letter-Grade/README.md

-# Letter-Grade
+# Letter-Grade Assignment
-Description of the Problem
+Description of the Problem:

 Write a game program.
 The computer will ask the user to input a score.
 The program will first check if the score is valid (between 0 and 100, inclusive).
 If the score is not valid, print out the error message and exit the program.
 Otherwise, display the corresponding